nrc4867/webcheckers/docs/DesignDoc.md

 ### Code Metrics
 We ran multiple code metric measurements to test our code.
 There were no metric warnings for Chidamber-Kemerer metrics, JavaDoc coverage metrics, Lines of code metrics and Martin package metrics.
-We has several warnings when running the complexity metrics.
+We have several warnings when running the complexity metrics.
 On a package level, all packages did not provoke any warnings.
 There were several classes that were above the threshold.
-These were CreateModeOptions, BoardController, BoardTest, Board and Move.
+These were CreateModeOptions, BoardController, BoardTest, Board, and Move.
 On the method level, some of the methods that exceed the thresholds included canJumpTo, canMoveTop, getGameState, mustJumpThisTurn, shouldKing, in the BoardController class.
 Also included is bestRoute in Chinook, validName in PlayerLobby, hasPiece in Board, testGetSpaces in BoardTest, ConnectMoves in Move and CreateModeOptions and PostSubmitRoute in CheckersPlay.

-The recommendation for most of the methods outside of the BoardController class would be to leave as is, because they are necessary for the final output and that would be risked by attempting to make it more complex.
-For testGetSpaces, the codecould be reimplemented to be simplified by reusing code.
-The hasPiece and ConnectedMoves could be reimplemented as wellto make better use of iteration.The recommendation for the BoardController class would be to redesign the class as a whole.
+The recommendation for most of the methods outside of the BoardController class would be to leave as is because they are necessary for the final output and that would be risked by attempting to make it more complex.
+For testGetSpaces, the code could be reimplemented to be simplified by reusing code.
+The piece and ConnectedMoves could be reimplemented as well to make better use of iteration.
+The recommendation for the BoardController class would be to redesign the class as a whole.
 This class' complexity stems from its effort to coordinate a large amount of information.
-It would be more effective the responsbility was spread throughout multiple classes and methods.
+It would be more effective the responsibility was spread throughout multiple classes and methods.

 ### Code Coverage Results